isomerpages/moe-victoriasch/_prospective-students/Admission to VS/Direct School Admissions to Sec 1 (Year 1).md

 11\.
 As Victoria School is a dual track school, applicants are to indicate a preference for O Level or Integrated Programme (IP) or no preference.
 We may offer applicants a track that is different from applicant’s indicated preference, based on school’s assessment of applicant’s suitability.

 12\.
 You can update, withdraw and re-submit your application during the application period.
-Application closes on&nbsp;**31 May (3pm)**.Parents and students are encouraged to choose schools wisely based on the student’s aptitudes and strengths, bearing in mind the school’ academic and non-academic requirements, and the programmes available to develop the area of talent.
+Application closes on&nbsp;**3 June (3pm)**.Parents and students are encouraged to choose schools wisely based on the student’s aptitudes and strengths, bearing in mind the school’ academic and non-academic requirements, and the programmes available to develop the area of talent.

 13\.  **Sports trials, auditions, selection tests and interviews (July to August).** Sports trials, auditions, selection tests and interviews will be conducted for shortlisted applicants for DSA/Sports and DSA/Aesthetics in&nbsp;July to August.&nbsp; Shortlisted applicants will be notified of the dates and timings.